As a person who majored in political science and has been engaged actively in public

 - What if national awards for excellence in engineering, science and mathematics were part of Labor Day celebrations, on the order of the Oscars or (God forbid) American Idol?
 The attributes that make the American worker great — collaboration, entrepreneurship and hard work — deserve at least as much attention as a strong voice or a “leading man quality.”

 We need to focus on excellence, as opposed to “average” work, and to focus on the efficiency of work, as opposed to “hard work.”
 McCallion also combines the virtues of “collaboration” and “entrepreneurship,” which imply that people work together to be creative and to produce a result that is better and different than they could have produced individually.
-Too many collective bargaining agreements are designed to produce predictable, standardized work tasks and results, as opposed to tapping the creative energies of workers coming together to produce unexpectedly good results.
+We often think of collective bargaining agreements as being designed to produce predictable, standardized tasks, as opposed to tapping the creative energies of workers coming together with management to create excellence in problem solving.
 At Pitney Bowes, we focused on rewarding ingenuity at all levels, even to the point of rewarding inventors who were not traditional engineers or scientists.

 The word “labor” also implies celebrating physically demanding work.
-We need to reward individuals and organizations that figure out how to use technology and innovation to reduce or eliminate the physical energy required to do tasks.
+We need to reward individuals and organizations that figure out how to use technology and innovation to reduce or eliminate the physical energy required to do tasks, if, for no other reason, that these organizations undoubtedly reduce the incidence of musculo-skeletal injuries for workers.
 At Pitney Bowes Mail Services, we had innovative software engineers that found ways to reduce the number of times mail had to be loaded and unloaded on to a sorter feeder tray.
 Over time, we moved more and more toward automated material handling systems to save on the wear and tear on our workers.

 This is a trend across all industries and markets.
 Eaton Corporation, on whose board I sit, has been an integral player in moving toward automatic transmissions for large trucks, to reduce the physical force required to drive a truck long distances.
 Eaton also has excelled in fluid power applications for industrial and mobile vehicle applications, especially in physically demanding industries like construction, to reduce the quantity of human energy required to operate heavy equipment.